Buhi, Camarines Sur: History

 The town known today as Buhi began as a small settlement by refugees fleeing the outrage of Mayon Volcano hundreds of years ago.
 These people founded a permanent settlement in an area close to the lake and flourished as time passed.

 The general exodus of people fleeing and being able to escape grave calamities such as Mayon's eruption was known in local vernacular as "naka-buhi".
 Local lore takes this as the most probable explanation as to how the town acquired its present name – Buhi.
 One version of local legend attributes the town being accorded the name to the time when the first Spaniards came and asked local settlers the name of the area.
 The local settlers misunderstood the question as how they came to be there and so gave the response "Naka-Buhi".

 There were two patron saints with whom the town directed their devotion.
 The first was St. Francis of Assisi placed in the church made of wooden materials.
 Unfortunately, in 1730 the church was razed down by fire.
 It was, however, replaced by a stone structure built under the supervision of Rev. Fray Jose de Cerda.
 Another saint was installed, St. Anthony of Padua.
+The 1818 census showed the area had 2,903 native families and 15 Spanish-Filipino families.

 The present Buhi Church was completed in 1884.
 The roof was destroyed by fire and fully repaired in 1890.

 On December 28, 1995, 13 people of Sitio Bogtong, Barangay Gabas were killed, three of whom were beheaded, by four gunmen inside a house, with survivors numbering at least seven.
 The massacre arose due to disputes over a 24-hectare farm land previously owned by the assassinated Cristito Nieva Jr. and his wife Ester; two of the victims, Estelito Campo and Alex Gaite, were petitioners in an agrarian case that had the Nieva couple as respondents.
 A witness pointed to brothers Toto and Rogelio "Crisboy" Clyde and two of their relatives as being the perpetrators of the crime.